ToolKitHephaistosLaserShock/PDVHephaistos/README.md

 https://pastel.hal.science/tel-01165754

-Base signal for analysis :Tension(Time) .csv file
+** Base signal file for analysis :Tension(Time) .csv file **

+You can suppress a number of headlines from the base signal file

 **class > PDV(Time,Tension,ChainResponse,PDVShift,PDVFactor,FName,ShotNumber)**